gulf/gulf/README.md

 }
 ```

+#### Event: editableInitialized
+Fired when gulf has received the init packet and has set the contents via `EditableDocument#_setContents`.

 #### gulf.EditableDocument#update(changes:mixed)
 Update an editable document with local changes provided in `changes`.
 This wraps the changes in an Edit and sends them to master.